rushxbh910/Automated-Eye-Disease-Detection-System/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 8 requirements,  and which
 optional "difficulty" points you are attempting. -->

+The data pipeline for this project is designed to support both offline and online workflows.
+The Eye Disease Image Dataset, consisting of 16,242 pre-augmented eye images, serves as the primary source of offline data.
+This dataset is treated as unstructured image data and is stored in a persistent storage provisioned on Chameleon.
+The persistent storage is mounted to the infrastructure as needed and is used to retain all relevant project artifacts, including datasets, model checkpoints, training logs, and container images that are not tracked in version control.

+The offline pipeline is implemented as an ETL (Extract, Transform, Load) process.
+It ingests the raw dataset, applies preprocessing operations such as image normalization, resizing, and format standardization, and loads the processed data into the storage backend in a format suitable for model training and evaluation.
+This ensures data consistency across training iterations and enables efficient reuse.

+In the online pipeline a streaming data simulation mechanism is implemented.
+A subset of the dataset is reserved for this purpose to ensure that simulation does not reuse data seen during training or validation and there is no data leakage.
+These simulation images are sent over time at fixed intervals, mimicking real-time data arrival patterns.
+The simulation pipeline applies the same preprocessing operations as the offline pipeline, ensuring consistency across inference modes.
+This real-time data is sent to the deployed model inference service and used to evaluate system behavior under live conditions.
+The setup enables comprehensive testing of model responsiveness, throughput, and performance monitoring, including the detection of drift and degradation.

 #### Continuous X